DaniBodor/SANE_XS4ALL_software_list/README.md

 ## SolrWayback

 The main tool for working with WARC files is [SolrWayback](https://github.com/netarchivesuite/solrwayback).
-This tool is installed in the environment using the included [powershell script](install_solrwayback.ps1)
+This tool is installed in the environment using the included [powershell script](install_solrwayback.ps1).
+This step will also install Java in the process, but does not currently include the chrome/chromium installation for page previews.

 ## Python packages